NYP-AI/IHL-EC2-Sample-Site/README.md

-# IHL-Amplify-Sample-Site
+# IHL-EC2-Sample-Site
-For use during Cloud IHL during Amplify session.
+For use during Cloud IHL during EC2 session.
-Dynamic Sample Website Using Flask and Shelve
+Dynamic Sample Website Using Flask and nodeJs